-There are many legends and some controversy as to how Taijiquan (Tai Chi) was created, and with the tendency to ascribe the creation of important features to mithycal figures in chinese culture, it is not uncommon to find experienced students who have no idea of the historical facts regarding the birth of the style.
+There are many legends and some controversy as to how Taijiquan (Tai Chi) was created, and with the tendency to ascribe the creation of important features to mythical figures in Chinese culture, it is not uncommon to find experienced students who have no idea of the historical facts regarding the birth of Taijiquan (Tai Chi).

-The french historians Thomas Dufresne and Jacques Nguyên, building upon others, among which the famous chinese historian Tang Hao (1897-1959), propose the thesis that the style created by Chen Wangting descends from the martial styles of Generals Yu Dayou (1503-1579) and Qi Jiguang (1528-1588).
+The french historians Thomas Dufresne and Jacques Nguyên, building upon others, among which the famous Chinese historian Tang Hao (1897-1959), propose the thesis that Taijiquan (Tai Chi), the art created by Chen Wangting, descends from the martial styles of Generals Yu Dayou (1503-1579) and Qi Jiguang (1528-1588).

 In the 16th century General Qi Jiguang was sent by the central government to save the situation in a battle against the Wo kou (japanese pirates), where many others had failed, including the Shaolin monks.
 General Qi Jiguang was successfull, and his martial style gained great prestige.
 He is the author of the Jixiao Xinshu, a treatise comprising 32 illustrated techniques and a synthesis of 16 martial styles of the end of the Ming era.

 The martial treatises of Qi Jiguang and Yu Dayou have many shared techniques, and it is generally believed that Yu Dayou thaught Qi Jiguang his staff style.
 It is probable that they practiced martial styles that were, in the least, similar.